NixonSchool/CyberIOT/README.md

 Ensure you're in the project's root folder, where manage.py is located.
 If you're not in that folder, navigate to it with change directory command.

-Create a virtual environment.
-If the project doesn’t automatically load into the virtual environment when you run it, delete the existing venv and create a new one.
+Try loading the project using my existing venv, and if it doesn’t automatically load into the virtual environment when you run it, delete my existing venv and create a new one.

+Creating a virtual environment.

 ![image](https://github.com/user-attachments/assets/2d74c433-f3b5-4a2f-bd2b-9211dc864268)